ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

         ,"If needed, you can use DELIM to change the character that is used to separate multiple JVM arguments.
 In this example, a semi-colon is used to separate the JVM arguments:",, ,,,
         ,"jvm_customize_options=""DELIM=;-Dcom.filenet.authentication.wsi.AutoDetectAuthToken=true;-Dcom.filenet.authentication.providers=ExShareUmsInternal,ExShareIbmId,ExShareGID""",,
+        ,,,
-        icn_production_setting.icn_jndids_name,Name for the Navigator JNDI datasource.,ECMClientDS,No
+        ,"If your JVM option contains double quotes, escape them as follows: jvm_customize_options: ""-Dsettings.navigator.default=logging.level={\""_value\"":\"" 4\"",\""_mergeOption\"":\""replace\""}""",, icn_production_setting.icn_jndids_name,Name for the Navigator JNDI datasource.,ECMClientDS,No
         icn_production_setting.icn_schema,Schema for IBM Content Navigator.,ICNDB,No
         icn_production_setting.icn_table_space,Table space for IBM Content Navigator.,ICNDB,No
-        icn_production_setting.allow_remote_plugins_via_http,It is recommended not to change this setting.,True,No monitor_enabled,Specify whether to use the built-in monitoring capability.,False,No logging_enabled,Specify whether to use the built-in logging capability.,False,No datavolume.existing _pvc_for_icn_cfgstore,The persistent volume claim for IBM Content Navigator configuration.,icn-cfgstore,"Yes, if you want to use existing PVC" name,,1Gi,No
+        icn_production_setting.allow_remote_plugins_via_http,It is recommended not to change this setting.,False,No monitor_enabled,Specify whether to use the built-in monitoring capability.,False,No logging_enabled,Specify whether to use the built-in logging capability.,False,No datavolume.existing_pvc_for_icn_cfgstore,The persistent volume claim for IBM Content Navigator configuration.,icn-cfgstore,"Yes, if you want to use existing PVC" name,,1Gi,No
         size,,,
         ,,,
-        datavolume.existing _pvc_for_icn_logstore,The persistent volume claim for IBM Content Navigator logs.,icn-logstore,"Yes, if you want to use existing PVC" name,,1Gi,No
+        datavolume.existing_pvc_for_icn_logstore,The persistent volume claim for IBM Content Navigator logs.,icn-logstore,"Yes, if you want to use existing PVC" name,,1Gi,No
         size,,,
         ,,,
-        datavolume.existing _pvc_for_icn_pluginstore,The persistent volume claim for the plug-ins.,icn-pluginstore,"Yes, if you want to use existing PVC" name,,1Gi,No
+        datavolume.existing_pvc_for_icn_pluginstore,The persistent volume claim for the plug-ins.,icn-pluginstore,"Yes, if you want to use existing PVC" name,,1Gi,No
         size,,,
         ,,,
-        datavolume.existing _pvc_for_icnvw_cachestore,The persistent volume claim for the viewer cache.,icn-vw-cachestore,"Yes, if you want to use existing PVC" name,,1Gi,No
+        datavolume.existing_pvc_for_icnvw_cachestore,The persistent volume claim for the viewer cache.,icn-vw-cachestore,"Yes, if you want to use existing PVC" name,,1Gi,No
         size,,,
         ,,,
-        datavolume.existing _pvc_for_icnvw_logstore,The persistent volume claim for the viewer log.,icn-vw-logstore,"Yes, if you want to use existing PVC" name,,1Gi,No
+        datavolume.existing_pvc_for_icnvw_logstore,The persistent volume claim for the viewer log.,icn-vw-logstore,"Yes, if you want to use existing PVC" name,,1Gi,No
         size,,,
         ,,,
-        datavolume.existing _pvc_for_icn_aspera,The persistent volume claim for Aspera®.,icn-asperastore,"Yes, if you want to use existing PVC" name,,I Gi,No
+        datavolume.existing_pvc_for_icn_aspera,The persistent volume claim for Aspera®.,icn-asperastore,"Yes, if you want to use existing PVC" name,,1Gi,No
         size,,,
         ,,,
         probe.readiness.period_seconds,The period in seconds.,10,No